A COMBINED SEPIK RIVER EXPEDITION

 There will plenty of opportunity for trekking through the jungle, seeing wild orchids, beautiful birds, catching fish for the evening meal, going crocodile hunting with the young men, viewing and buying carvings, and experiencing each village’s distinct idiosyncrasies.
 No two villages are alike.

-The next day, after experiencing the Sepik River, you will be able to fly back to Port Moresby and then fly , without too long a transit time, the short distance up into the PNG Highlands.
-A totally different part of PNG which is frequently referred to as the gardens of PNG due to its temperate climate.
+The next day, after experiencing the Sepik River, you will be able to fly back to Port Moresby and then fly, without too long a transit time, the short distance up into the PNG Highlands.
+A totally different part of PNG which is frequently referred to as The Gardens of PNG due to its temperate climate resulting in a profusion of vegetable and fruit growing.
 You will be met at the airport and for many days be able to experience the different culture present in the PNG Highlands and then be escorted to the famous Mt.
 Hagen Cultural Show, which is held every year.

-Arrive in Wewak by air from Port Moresby or Madang.
+Arrive in Wewak by air from Port Moresby.
 Be met at the airport by the “In Wewak Boutique Hotel” Courtesy bus – check-in to a standard room.
 Chris Karis of PNG FA will meet you at 6.30 pm in the reception area to brief you on your Sepik River expedition.
 Overnight at the hotel.

-Day 2 – Saturday 11th August (Meals: Packed Lunch & Dinner)
+Day 2 – Saturday 10th August (Meals: Breakfast, packed lunch & dinner)

 Breakfast at 7 – 7 30 am.
 Depart Wewak with your guide by private hire car or bus to Pagwi in the Middle Sepik region.
 Board your motorised dugout canoe heading downriver to Kanganamun, on the way, if time allows, stopping off at Korogu village (if not time, then on your way back up river) and onto Kanganamun village.
 Visit the largest and oldest Haus Tambaran along the river.
 Sleep at Kanganamun guesthouse.

-Depart Kanganamun to visit Kimindibit village on the river bank & then travel to Aibom near the Chambri Lakes.
-This village is known for its local clay pottery, sago storage jars, and fire pots for cooking which the Aibom villagers exchange and trade with other villages for food.
-Travel on towards the Blackwater lakes region stay overnight in family house at Mameri village.
+Depart Kanganamun to visit Kimindibit village on the riverbank to enjoy the village display of varied woven and wooden artefacts on display & then travel on to Aibom village in the beautiful Chambri Lakes.
+This village is known for its local clay pottery, sago storage jars, and fire pots for cooking which the Aibom villagers trade with other villages all along the river for food crops that they cannot grow in the Lakes region due to the clay content of their soil.
+Overnight in Chambri Village guest house, overlooking the lakes.

-Day 7- Thursday 16th August (Meals: Lunch and Dinner in Mt Hagen)
+Day 7- Thursday 13th August (Meals: Breakfast, lunch and dinner in Mt Hagen)

-After very early breakfast, be transported, in the hotel bus, to the airport to check in for the 6.10am domestic flight to Port Moresby.
+After breakfast, and a leisurely morning by the pool be transported, in the hotel bus, to the airport to check in for the 1.20pm Air Niugini domestic flight to Port Moresby.
 After arriving in Port Moresby, you transfer to the Mt.
 Hagen flight.
-Flying to Mt Hagen via Port Moresby is a journey time of approx. 3 hours.
+Flying to Mt Hagen via Port Moresby is a journey time of approx. 3 hours and you land in Mt Hagen at around 4.20pm.
+There may though be an opportunity to fly between Wewak and Mt Hagen direct with PNG Air which will not only be cheaper but only an hour’s journey time.
+At the time of booking this will be checked.

 Be met on arrival at the Mt.
-Hagen airport and transferred to the “Traveler’s Hut” (T/H) to be checked in.
+Hagen airport and transferred to the Shine Inn or Travellers Rest to be checked in.
 After check-in you would be escorted on a brief tour of Mt.
-Hagen market, coffee and tea plantations, small markets along the road side, and retire to T/ H. Continue with dinner and overnight there.
+Hagen market, coffee and tea plantations, small markets along the road side, and retire to the hotel or Inn.
+Continue with dinner and overnight there.

-Your accommodation in Mt Hagen will be at Travelers Hut.
-Rooms are self-contained with hot waters, multi-channel TV, stand by generator and security 24 hrs.
-It is located in the city centre access to markets, shops, Post office, banks and the hospital.
+Your accommodation in Mt Hagen will be at The Shine Inn or at the Travellers Rest.
+Rooms at both locations are self-contained with hot waters, multi-channel TV, stand by generator and security 24 hrs.
+The Shine Inn is located between the Airport and the city and is a very pleasant eco -friendly inn.
 Liquor is not allowed within the premises and tourists will be transferred to Highlander or any other hotels if interested in drinking.
-Note that this Accommodation is new.
+Travellers Rest is location in the centre of Mt Hagen town.

 After an early breakfast, be transferred to the Paiya mini show, about 20Kms out of Mt.
 Hagen town.
 Be welcomed by the chief and wives in traditional attire.
 Paiya mini/pre – show involves different dancing groups from different parts of the province/country.
 Performers decorated with plumes of bird of paradise, body ornaments and grass skirts; face decorations with clay, charcoal traditional paints.